Am I Overtraining?

 At the point of overtraining, an athlete compromises their performance, effort, and recovery by overexerting the body.

-We sat down with Dr. Dani Uruyo (a Crossfit athlete & coach) to understand the effects of overtraining and how best to treat it.
+We sat down with Dr. Dani Urcuyo (a CrossFit athlete & coach) to understand the effects of overtraining and how best to treat it.

-Dr. Dani Urucyo is a board-certified physician in Family Medicine who has been involved in the CrossFit community for 10+ years.
-He’s a certified CrossFit Level 1 Trainer and has even competed at the 2011 CrossFit Games.
-Here’s what he had to say about the overtraining mindset and its symptoms:
+Dr. Dani Urcuyo is a board-certified physician in Family Medicine who has been involved in the CrossFit community for 10+ years.
+He’s a CrossFit Level 1 Trainer and has even competed at the 2011 CrossFit Games.
+Here’s what he had to say about overtraining and its symptoms:

 How Do I Know if I’m Overtraining?